pouyio/pouyio.github.io/README.md

 Tools I have used:
 + Plain HTML/CSS/Javascript.
 + [Gulp](http://gulpjs.com) to automate repetitive tasks such as [auto-prefixing style sheets](https://www.npmjs.com/package/gulp-autoprefixer) or [reloading the browser](https://www.browsersync.io) on any local changes.
++ [TheaterJS](https://github.com/Zhouzi/TheaterJS) for the typing effect on the title.